LEAF Commercial Capital, Inc. logo

 • 18+ years of operating history (founded 2002) with 312,000+ businesses financed, demonstrating proven longevity

-• Industry-specific expertise across 6+ verticals (hospitality, healthcare, industrial, software, etc.) with staff who understand sector-specific challenges
+• Industry-specific experience context across 6+ verticals (hospitality, healthcare, industrial, software, etc.) with staff who understand sector-specific challenges

 • Dual-sided platform allows businesses to both obtain financing and offer it to customers, creating partnership opportunities